sequelize/website/docs/terminology.md

 In this documentation, if *column* is used, it references the SQL column.
 If *attribute* is used, it references the JavaScript representation of a column.

-Learn more about Attributes in [Defining a Model](docs/models/defining-models.mdx)
+Learn more about Attributes in [Defining a Model](./models/defining-models.mdx)

+## Associations & Relationships

+An association is the JavaScript representation of a [Table Relationship](https://en.wikipedia.org/wiki/Database_relationship).

+See [Associations](docs/associations/basics.md) for more information.